maheshakya/maheshakya.github.io/_posts/2014-06-14-performance-evaluation-of-approximate-nearest-neighbor-search-implementations-part-2.markdown

 Comparing ANNOY, FLANN and LSHF in one place:
 ![precision vs time LSHF, ANNOY & FLANN](https://docs.google.com/drawings/d/1EQTMURuWB7hjoi9r0sGS2Z-IqL_Z_4kg7K5hC6sSt-g/pub?w=960&h=720)

-KGraph has a significantly higher precision rate than other ANN implementations.(Rather than approximating, it give the actual nearest neighbors according the KGraph documentation)
+KGraph has a significantly higher precision rate than other ANN implementations.(Rather than approximating, it gives the actual nearest neighbors according the KGraph documentation)
 ![precision vs time LSHF & KGraph](https://docs.google.com/drawings/d/1HRED65X5AlRuYIo1YaeU6D6ouVufdD8N3v1FFldNESg/pub?w=960&h=720)

 One of the main considerations of these evaluations is the maintainability of the code.
 Therefore, any implementation which goes into [scikit-learn](http://scikit-learn.org/stable/) should have reasonably less complex code.
 Both FLANN and KGraph use complex data structures and algorithms to achieve higher speeds.
 ANNOY has a reasonably passable precision-query speed combination with a less complex implementation.
 Our current implementation of LSH forest has been able to beat ANNOY in precision-query speed comparison.